pdemeulenaer/my-ds-documentation/docs/documentation/Pandas_Documentation.rst

 Or you can explicitly pass the requirement.txt file as an argument, which may be useful if you have put development dependencies in a separate file:

-pipenv install -r dev-requirements.txt --dev
+$ pipenv install -r dev-requirements.txt --dev

 And if you want to switch back to using requirement.txt files, you can run:

-pipenv lock -r > requirements.txt
+$ pipenv lock -r > requirements.txt
-pipenv lock -r -d > dev-requirements.txt
+$ pipenv lock -r -d > dev-requirements.txt

+Note (seehttps://github.com/pypa/pipenv/issues/3150): in Azure DevOps I have been using such a line:

+$ pipenv install -d --system --deploy --ignore-pipfile

+pipenv install --ignore-pipfile is nearly equivalent to pipenv sync, but pipenv sync will never attempt to re-lock your dependencies as it is considered an atomic operation. pipenv install by default does attempt to re-lock unless using the --deploy flag.

 More infos:

 - https://pypi.org/project/pipenv/

 - https://pipenv-fork.readthedocs.io/en/latest/basics.html

 Python linting, static code analysis
 =======================================